stevanapter/hypertree/README.md

 Hypertree understands a limited number of user-initiated events:

+	row:		in treetable mode:

-	row:		click on an element in the Hierarchy column to expand from or contract to that row.
+					click on an element in the Hierarchy column to expand from or contract to that row.

+				in pivot mode:

+					click on an element in the Hierarchy column to select that row-value and explode on the next group.

 <img src="images/row.jpg">

+	col:		in treetable mode:

-	col:		click on a column to pivot the table.
+					click on a column to pivot the table on the column-value.

+				in pivot mode:

+					click on a column to select that column-value and explode on the next group.

 <img src="images/col.jpg">